-The aim of the Queen’s Green Canopy is to thank Her Majesty The Queen for her exceptional service over 70 years on the throne and it will be a key part of celebrations planned for this year.
+The aim of the Queen’s Green Canopy is to give thanks for Her Late Majesty The Queen's exceptional service over 70 years on the throne and it will be a key part of celebrations planned for this year.
 At the same time it will help promote the importance of tree planting and tree conservation to the environment.

 70 specially selected ancient trees and a dedicated network of 70 ancient woodlands across the UK form part of the project.
 The aim is for the Queen’s Green Canopy planting programme to run through to the end of the Jubilee year.
 All new trees can be added to a virtual map that covers the whole country.

 In west Sussex South Downs National Park Authority plans to plant 4,000 trees in a range of different sites, and The National Trust hopes to plant 13,000 trees, Balcombe, Borde Hill, Goodwood, Leconfield, and Parham Park estates will between them add more than 20,000 trees.

 Several local councils are also stepping forward, including Arundel, Adur and Worthing, Chichester, Horsham, Littlehampton and West Hoathly, as well as sports and golf clubs.

 Trees have already been planted at Brinsbury College, the South of England Agricultural Society Show Ground, Wiston Estate, Goodwood Estate with pupils from The March School, Rumboldswhyke Primary School in Chichester as part of a nationwide city schools initiative, the Slindon Estate and in the villages of West Hoathly and Staplehurst.